[Toy Review] UEROS Remote Control Wearable Vibrator with Detachable Egg Set

 The Flexy Beast is a small triangular vibrator with two long and hyper-flexible (they weren’t kidding about that) arms.
 It’s fully waterproof, and USB rechargeable via the included cable.
 It is 6.5 inches in total length, of which 3.5 are supposedly insertable (an assertion I question, as we’ll see momentarily.)

-The Flexy Beast boasts 3 levels of constant power and 7 patterns.
+The Flexy Beast flexible vibrator has 3 levels of constant power and 7 patterns.
 It operates on a single button interface.
 I can forgive the one-button issue with cheaper toys, but on a product that retails for £70 I really expect to see at the very least +/- buttons, and ideally a remote control.

 I have to admit that my first reaction to this thing was that I wanted to stick googly eyes on it and turn it into a desk mascot.